ansys/scade-design-rules/doc/source/rules/modelling/all_elements_in_one_equation_set.rst

-.. index:: single: All Elements In One Equation Set
+.. index:: single: All elements in one equation set

 All elements in one equation set
 ================================